Barrie line: Stations

-There are 10 stations on the Barrie line, excluding the terminus at Union Station in Toronto.
+There are 11 stations on the Barrie line, including the terminus at Union Station in Toronto.
+Two new stations with connections to the Toronto subway are under construction.

-In addition to Union Station, four station buildings along the Barrie Line are federally protected by the Heritage Railway Stations Protection Act.
+In addition to Union Station, four station buildings along the Barrie line are federally protected by the Heritage Railway Stations Protection Act.
 At Allandale Waterfront and Newmarket stations, historic station buildings remain but are used for other purposes, while at Aurora and Maple stations, the historic stations buildings continue to be in use.
 The station building at King City was built in 2005; the 1850s building was relocated to Black Creek Pioneer Village in the 1960s, then to King Township Museum in 1989.
 Bradford station is not protected and has been heavily altered.